anonymous3141/anonymous3141.github.io/index.md

 ## Technical Reports
 - A technical report on applying machine learning to build a recommender system for the ORAC informatics training site.
 The report is found [here]({% link static/recommender-report.pdf %}), and describes the process from scraping data to benchmarking accuracy.
 Code is included.
 In retrospect I could probably have eliminated the "September 2020" cap and tried undersampling the non-solves but meh.
-- A technical report describing a NLP semantic classification system that I made for a hackathon [here]({% link static/Technical report_final.pdf %})
+- A technical report describing a NLP semantic classification system that I made for a hackathon [here]({% link static/Technical report_final.pdf %}).
+I think it really shows model complexity is often less important than the data quality.